sderosiaux/every-single-day-i-tldr/README.md

-> Note for my employer: this is stuff I'm reading off work of course. :angel:
+> Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

 # 15-10-2016